 Question 2: How do site-level biotic and abiotic contexts drive compositional variation?

-We tested how the overall magnitude of compositional variation (Bray-Curtis dissimilarity, Sorenson dissimilarity, balanced-variation, and species turnover) was related to the potential site-level explanatory variables (gamma diversity, productivity, local variation, annual temperature range, and mean annual precipitation).
+We tested how the overall magnitude of compositional variation (Bray-Curtis dissimilarity, Sorensen dissimilarity, balanced-variation, and species turnover) was related to the potential site-level explanatory variables (gamma diversity, productivity, local variation, annual temperature range, and mean annual precipitation).
 We used model selection (stepAIC function; MASS package, v.7.3-51; Venables and Ripley 2002) to identify models that balanced parsimony with explanatory power, and specified BIC as the model selection criterion with k equal to the log of the number of sites.
+To visualize relationships between compositional variation and explanatory variables, we generated partial correlation plots that reflect regression of explanatory variables on model residuals.
+These partial regression plots depict the conditional effect of an explanatory variable once others were taken into account, in order as they were added in stepwise model selection.

 Question 3: Do sites differ in the contribution of spatial, temporal, treatment effects, and their interactions on plant composition and turnover?